SaltwaterC/pwned-password-downloader/README.md

  * the hashes are sorted
  * the hashes are in upper case hex string format

 The hashes don't have to be SHA1.

-## pwned-passwords-indexer
+While this was not planned, it also supports NTLM hashes as the indexer only reads hash prefixes to determine the ranges.

 **Purpose:** offline password auditing.

 **Advantages:** the index may be generated in a reasonable time and the original pwned password files may be used.

 **Disadvantages:** the index uses extra disk space.
 It is not the fastest way to search such a large data set.
+The hash list must be downloaded using `pwned-passwords-downloader` (this repo) or `PwnedPasswordsDownloader` (official tool) which negates any advantages previously offered by the archived list which are not available anymore.
+While the tooling isn't deprecated, it is a bit of a useless effort to merge all ranges returned by the API only to compute the ranges for offline use.

 There are no versioned releases for the tool.
-Basically the only artefact which has a version is the index archive itself having the same version as the HIBP password list.
+Basically the only available version used to index the HIBP pwned-passwords.txt file should work for any version.

 To run the macOS Crystal binary you'll need these runtime dependencies: